jjmontesl/cubetl/doc/guide/cubetl-config.md

         ...

-In the above example, the *Print*, *Transaction* and *FileLineReader* nodes are defined and listed, without a name, directly inside the `steps` attribute of the *Chain* node (which is then named and added to the context).
+In the above example, the *Print*, *Transaction* and *FileLineReader* nodes are defined and listed without a name, directly inside the `steps` attribute of the *Chain* node (which is then named and added to the context).
+This is also valid as long as you don't need to reference them by name.

-It is recommended to separate and name

 ## Referencing other components

-Many components need to reference other components in the context.
+Component sometimes needs to reference other components in the context.

+This can be done by directly defining the component in-place (as shown in the previous section) or by refencing the object by name.

+In order to reference an object in the context, you can use `ctx.get(...)`.
+This method takes the name of the component as argument and returns it from the context:

+    sql.Transaction(connection=ctx.get('myprocess.sql.connection'))

 ## Config expressions and lambdas